 Try out these other Christmas Number Identification and Counting Activities, too!

 In this freebie, you will receive eight full color pages of Santa pattern cards, each page containing five pattern card strips.
 Four pages are AB patterns, and the other four pages are ABC pattern cards.

 The final page of the printable offers Santa pictures that can be cut out if not using color corresponding manipulatives.

 - rainbow colored manipulatives (optional)

-Print the math patterning cards on heavy card stock and laminate for added durability.
-You will need to print a couple of copies of the page of Santas so that you have plenty of Santa cards to finish each pattern.
+You’ll need to print a couple of copies of the page of Santas so that you have plenty of Santa cards to finish each pattern.

-How to Teach Patterning Skills to Preschoolers
+How to Teach Patterns to Preschoolers

 - AB patterns